adh30/Stata_Tweedie/readme.md

 ## Why the Tweedie Model with Log Link is Appropriate for Modelling White Matter Hyperintensities

 White matter hyperintensities (WMH) are widely used as markers of brain small vessel disease.
 WMH volumes typically exhibit a **highly right-skewed distribution**.
 In some cases, such as younger people or for regional WMH volumes there may be a substantial proportion of zero volumes.
-This presents challenges for most Generalized linear models (GLMs).
+This presents challenges for the most commonly used Generalized linear models (GLMs).

 ---